White-sand beaches, chocolate-box villages and a lively arts scene make this Dorset isle a heaven for country-lovers and escapists.

 Studland, with its stunning beaches and Poole Harbour views, is the place to buy – if you can afford the millionaire prices or, indeed, find anything for sale.
 Swanage is the best bet for affordable family houses with sea views; explore the areas around Ulwell Road, Queens Road, Park Road or Peveril Point.
 Charlie’s home is in Swanage’s Ballard Estate – a collection of vintage, seaside bungalows which were originally built as a military camp around 1907.
 For a more rural life, explore the picturesque Purbeck villages of Langton Matravers, Worth Matravers or seaside Kimmeridge.
 Prices start at around £250,000 for modest two- to three-bedroom houses in Swanage – or from around £30,000 for one of the town’s ubiquitous beach huts.

 Whether it’s sailing, sea-kayaking or wind-surfing in Poole Harbour, snorkelling in Kimmeridge Bay or hiking in the Purbecks, the region is big on watersports, wildlife and outdoor activities (there are nature reserves at Studland, Durlston Country Park and beautiful Ballard Down).
 The best beaches include the National Trust’s four-mile stretch of sand and dunes at Studland and the Blue Flag beach at Swanage.
-Shopping and nightlife are limited, though Swanage has its seafront Mowlem Theatre and Wareham has the 1920s Rex Cinema (soon to re-open after a refit), and there are some excellent seaside eateries: try Studland’s Shell Bay (shellbay.net), Gee Whites in Swanage (geewhites.co.uk) or the conservatory restaurant at the
+Shopping and nightlife are limited, though Swanage has its seafront Mowlem Theatre and Wareham has the 1920s Rex Cinema, and there are some excellent seaside eateries: try Studland’s Shell Bay (shellbay.net), Gee Whites in Swanage (geewhites.co.uk) or the conservatory restaurant at the

 Pig on the Beach (thepighotel.com/on-the-beach).
 For more information on the area, go to visit-dorset.com.